The Most Killed Dogs Black Dog Syndrome. Are you aware that the least adopted, most feared and most killed dogs are black dogs?

 So what can you do to end Black Dog Syndrome?

 You can go to an animal shelter and adopt a black shelter dog.You can share this with friends and family, encouraging them to consider adopting a black dog the next time they get a dog.
 Remind people it’s not the color of the dog, but the size of her or his heart that is important.
 Steven Monahan, Founder Green Pets America Charities

-Steven Monahan is a best selling author and the Founder-Executive Director of Green Pets America Charities.
-Steve shares his insights, expertise and opinions on the human animal bond; including, nutrition, pet food, total wellness, animal welfare and animal rights.
-As well as news, trends and developments in the global pet industry.
+Steven Monahan is the best selling author and the Founder-Executive Director of Green Pets America Charities.
+Steve shares his insights, expertise, and opinions on the human animal bond; including, nutrition, pet food, total wellness, animal welfare and animal rights.
+As well as news, trends, and developments in the global pet industry.